SimpleAOB/BranksMod/README.md

 ![](preview.png)

-## Known Issues

-- Auto Updater doesn't install new DLL.
-- Troubleshooting is not yet implemented.

 ## Contact

 If you notice any problems or have a suggestion feel free to message me on Discord - ItsBranK#4095